magento/devdocs/guides/v2.0/cloud/reference/discover-deploy.md

 ## Track the process {#track}
 You can track the ongoing build and deploy actions in your terminal and the Project Web Interface in real-time. the status displays in-progress, pending, success, or failed.
 Logs are available to review through the interface.

 If you are using external GitHub repositories, the log of the operations does not display in the GitHub session.
-You can still follow what's happening in their interface and in the Magento Commerce (Cloud) Web Interface.
+You can still follow what's happening in their interface and in the {{site.data.var.<ece>}} Project Web Interface.

 ## Project configuration {#cloud-deploy-conf}
 A set of YAML configuration files located in the project root directory define your Magento installation and describe its dependencies.